 Association of Fleet Tug Sailors

-Keosanqua 69k Ex-USS Keosanqua (AT-38) in commercial service as the Pacific Coyle Navigation Co. tug Edward J. Coyle underway, date and place unknown.
+Keosanqua 69k Ex-USS Keosanqua (AT-38) in merchant service as the Pacific Coyle Navigation Co. tug Edward J. Coyle underway, date and place unknown.
 Patricia (Coyle) McDonough

-Keosanqua 88k Pen and ink drawing of ex-Keosanqua (AT-38) in commercial service as the Pacific Coyle Navigation Co. tug Edward J. Coyle underway, date unknown.
+Keosanqua 88k Pen and ink drawing of ex-Keosanqua (AT-38) in merchant service as the Pacific Coyle Navigation Co. tug Edward J. Coyle underway, date unknown.
 Patricia (Coyle) McDonough

 USS Keosanqua (AT-38 / ATO-38)